 Where to watch Chicago’s July 4 Fireworks.
 The City of Chicago discontinued the July 3 lakefront fireworks in 2011 so Navy Pier took over with their display on July 4.
 At least a half million people used to come down to Monroe Harbor to see the City fireworks and now they all try to go to Navy Pier.
 If you’re willing to pay, your options for viewing the fireworks are vast from boat and dinner cruises to reserving a table at a Lakefront beach restaurant to renting a kayak.

 If you want to go for free then you have to head over to the lake early and stake out a spot.
-Driving and parking will be difficult to impossible so take the CTA or bike around and possibly Divvy.
+Driving and parking will be difficult to impossible so take the CTA or bike around or Divvy.
 How to Divvy.

 Alternate dates for fireworks at Navy Pier (less crowds):